-While Apple’s iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max have earned excellent reviews and are amongst the best phones you can now buy, they’re far from perfect.
+While Apple’s iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max have earned excellent reviews and are amongst the best phones you can buy, they aren’t perfect.

 iPhone 12 users are complaining about a wide variety of issues though we haven’t heard about any widespread “gate” issues as in past years.

-Keep in mind Apple’s iPhone 12 models are only a few months old and while some of these issues may be resolved by Apple and its partners, we will likely see more problems will popup as people put more wear and tear on their devices.
+Keep in mind, Apple’s iPhone 12 models are still fairly new.
+And while some of these issues may be resolved by Apple and its partners, we will likely see more problems will popup as people put more wear and tear on their devices.

-The iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max face similar problems as they share many parts, were released at the same time, and are the first iPhones to launch with 5G networks in mind.
+The iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max face similar problems as they share many parts, were released at the same time, and are the first iPhones to launch with 5G.

-In the below guide, you can learn about the current state of iPhone 12 issues, potential fixes for these problems, places to find feedback, and what’s next for these devices.
+In the below guide, you can learn about the current state of iPhone 12 issues, potential fixes for these problems, places to find feedback, and what’s next in terms of iOS software updates for these devices.

 iPhone 12 Problems